Preparing Your Application

 The BA/MA Option

-A current Columbia Undergraduate may consider pursuing the BA/MA Option in the Statistics Department, and should set up an appointment with either Director of the Undergraduate Program, Professor Ronald Neath, or Professor Gabriel Young, before the end of the sophomore year.
+A current Columbia Undergraduate may consider pursuing the BA/MA Option in the Statistics Department, and should set up an appointment with the Director of the Undergraduate Program, Professor Ronald Neath, before the end of their sophomore year.
 During this meeting, applicable courses for transfer into the MA Program will be discussed and an overall strategy/application timeline will be reviewed.
 The optimal time for an undergraduate student to apply is during the junior year.
 Once accepted into the BA/MA Program, a student will be provided with an MA Faculty Advisor to guide the process of transferring courses and finalizing the MA schedule.

 Only upon enrollment in the Graduate School of Arts & Sciences (GSAS) can a BA/MA student receive transfer credit for up to three courses (9-12 credits) and up to 0.50 RU for graduate courses (4000-level and above) taken in excess of the 124-credit requirement for the Columbia or Barnard Bachelor’s Degree (i.e., courses that did not count toward the undergraduate major, concentration, or general education requirements).